- contribute

 Maintaining a style guide of Tails-related terms and usage to summarizes the terminology decision taken elsewhere.

-Documenting new features, including features.
+Documenting new features, including the features page.

-Maintaining our documentation on tools that are not part of Tails but that we instruct people to use.
-For example:
+Maintaining our documentation on tools that are not part of Tails but that we instruct people to use, for example:

-Testing, updating, and debugging Etcher
+Testing, updating, and debugging balenaEtcher

 Testing the verification JavaScript on the download page at least once a year with Firefox Beta and Chrome Beta, unless it was already tested as part of the release process of a new version. (#18224)